RubixDev/Rug/README.md

 - Required options: `true`, `false`
 - Categories: `FEATURE`, `SURVIVAL`, `RUG`

-### dispensersCureVillagers
-Powered dispensers pointing at zombie villagers with an active weakness effect start their curing process
-- Type: `boolean`
-- Default value: `false`
-- Required options: `true`, `false`
-- Categories: `EXPERIMENTAL`, `DISPENSER`, `FEATURE`, `SURVIVAL`, `RUG`
-- Additional notes:
-  - Villagers cured with dispenser have no curing player associated, so they will not lower their trades.

 ### dragonDropsElytra
 Ender Dragon drops an Elytra when killed
 - Type: `boolean`